Ancient Greek astronomers were some of the first people to gather knowledge about space exploration.

 Ancient Greek Astronomer Hipparchus Compiled Star Catalogue

-Hipparchus of Nicaea, 190–120 BC, yet another ancient Greek astronomer, erected an early observatory on the island of Rhodes around 150 BC, and set about compiling a star catalogue with approximately 850 entries.
-He calculated the celestial coordinates for each star using the first known trigonometric table, and developed and improved several astronomical instruments, including the astrolabe.
+Hipparchus of Nicaea, who lived from 190 to 120 BC, was yet another ancient Greek astronomer.
+He erected an early observatory on the island of Rhodes around 150 BC and set about compiling a star catalogue with approximately 850 entries.
+Hipparchus calculated the celestial coordinates for each star using the first known trigonometric table and developed and improved several astronomical instruments, including the astrolabe.

 Antikythera Mechanism Calculates Planetary Movement